ogmini/Notepad-Windowstate-Buffer/README.md

  - Delimiter?
 (0x00)
  - CRC 32 of all the previous bytes starting from the sequence number
  - Unknown bytes added as tabs are removed/closed
+   - Appears to be 12 byte chunks for each tab
+   - Delimiter?
+(0x00)
+   - 4 byte CRC 32????
+Can't find match